reactjs/react.dev/src/content/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023.md

 Most React developers will not interact with React's offscreen APIs directly.
 Instead, offscreen rendering will be integrated into things like routers and UI libraries, and then developers who use those libraries will automatically benefit without additional work.

-The idea is that you should be able to render any React tree offscreen without changing the way you write your components.
+The idea is that you should be able to render any React tree offscreen without changing the way you write your Components.
 When a Component is rendered offscreen, it does not actually *mount* until the Component becomes visible — its effects are not fired.
 For example, if a Component uses `useEffect` to log analytics when it appears for the first time, prerendering won't mess up the accuracy of those analytics.
 Similarly, when a Component goes offscreen, its effects are unmounted, too.
 A key feature of offscreen rendering is that you can toggle the visibility of a Component without losing its state.

 Since our last update, we've tested an experimental version of prerendering internally at Meta in our React Native apps on Android and iOS, with positive performance results.
 We've also improved how offscreen rendering works with Suspense — suspending inside an offscreen tree will not trigger Suspense fallbacks.
 Our remaining work involves finalizing the primitives that are exposed to library developers.
 We expect to publish an RFC later this year, alongside an experimental API for testing and feedback.